 While exciting, the new wireless standard is not intended to and will not “replace Ethernet,” as you might have read somewhere.
 Wi-Fi would never replace wired connections, both in performance and reliability.
 They are just two different things.

-Wi-Fi is always Half-Duplex: Data moves in one direction at a time.
+Wi-Fi: Partial bandwidth and always Half-Duplex.
+Data moves using a portion of a band (spectrum), known as a channel, in one direction at a time.
 You can think of Wi-Fi as the walkie-talkie in voice communication.

-Wired connection is (generally) Full-Duplex: Data travel both ways simultaneously.
+Wired: Full bandwidth and (generally) Full-Duplex.
+Data travel using the entire cable’s bandwidth and in both ways simultaneously.
 That’s similar to a phone call in voice communication.

 In the meantime, and even when Wi-Fi 7 is officially available, your existing equipment of current standards will remain relevant.

 Dong’s note: I first published this post on November 19, 2021, and last updated it on April 8, 2022, with up-to-date information on the new Wi-Fi standard.